 First confirm the loan can’t be discharged in bankruptcy

-The get out of debt guy reported 2012 data showing that of the bankruptcy cases that filed for a student loan discharge 47% were discharged in full, 21% resulted in a better payment, and 12% settled for less than was due.
+The website for the get out of debt guy reported 2012 data showing that of the bankruptcy cases that filed for a student loan discharge 47% were discharged in full, 21% resulted in a better payment, and 12% settled for less than was due.
 That is an 80% success ratio.
 Three prior studies on student loan discharges in bankruptcy including those from Iuliano and Pardo and Lacey show similar results with about 40-50% success rates.
 The reason for these high ratios may be that lawyers are getting better at spotting what student loans qualify for the undue hardship.
 Some cases were won by default simply because the lender failed to file an answer and other studies show the case for partial discharges Bayuk.
 Here is the Student Loan Undue Hardship Flowchart showing how to analyze a Student loan.
 What follows is our 4 part analysis of how to discharge or manage your student loans.

 Until 1998 student loans could be discharged just like any other debt if they had been due for 7 years.
 After 1998 loans insured by the Department of Education or a state agency to Students attending “qualified schools” were made non-dischargable unless that loan was an undue hardship.
 A special lawsuit called an adversary proceeding had to be filed in bankruptcy court to discharge the student loan.
 This is extra work for the attorney which clients often don’t want to pay for.
 How do you know if your school was “qualified”.
 Look at the list of qualified schools.
 If your school isn’t on the list of qualified schools, the loan is just as dischargeable as any credit card debt.
 Only loans through accredited schools are protected from discharge.